QEF/q-e/README_GPU.md

 Default Target:                cc70
 ...
 ```
 The version is returned as (1000 major + 10 minor).
-For example, CUDA 9.2
+For example, CUDA 11.0
-would be represented by 9020.
+is represented by 11000.
 For the above case, configure QE with:
 ```
 ./configure --with-cuda=$CUDA_HOME --with-cuda-cc=70 --with-cuda-runtime=11.0
 ```
 Alternatively, you may use the (deprecated) tool `get_device_props.py` in
 directory `dev-tools/`.

+Enabling faster communications between GPUs, via NVlink or Infiniband RDMA,
+is essential for optimal performance.
+If your MPI library is built to be
+CUDA-aware, then enable `--with-cuda-mpi=yes` (default: no).

 Serial (no MPI) compilation is also supported: use `--disable-parallel`.